Logiqx/gps-details/docs/devices/coros/advice/README.md

   - GoPro - COROS help on [control](https://support.coros.com/hc/en-us/articles/4411031553044-How-to-control-GoPro-Cameras) + article by [GoPro](https://gopro.com/en/gb/news/open-gopro-coros).
   - Insta360 - COROS help on [control](https://support.coros.com/hc/en-us/articles/4406181409300-How-to-control-Insta360-from-your-COROS-watch) + [data overlay](https://support.coros.com/hc/en-us/articles/28945366751764-Insta360-Data-Overlay).
 - Learn to save your location, just in case you lose something in the sea!
-  - This will allow you to return to the spot with a mask + snorkel, or a diver.
+  - \- You can then return to the same spot with a mask + snorkel, or a diver.